-I am an interdisciplinary artist currently working and residing in Brooklyn, New York.
-I was born and raised in rural Idaho and my childhood greatly informed the work that I make today.
-A main component of my practice is collecting domestic objects from the streets, vintage stores and thrift stores that resonate with my past.
-Using those objects as materials to create sculptures, fiber pieces, and as visual language in my paintings, my work explores the relationships between gender, class, sexuality and the psychological effects of growing up queer in America.
-I am interested in the ways in which culture shapes our self-understanding through materials and objects, and I often utilize decorative motifs to subvert stereotypes and ask deeper questions about our own gender narratives.
-My work exists within liminal space where things come together that are diametrically opposed, exemplary of the queer experience.
+Originally from Boise, Idaho, Evan Paul English is an interdisciplinary artist working and residing in Brooklyn, New York.
+His work ranges from painting, mixed media sculpture, murals and tattoo art.
+A main component of his practice is collecting objects from the streets, vintage and thrift stores.
+Using them as material to create readymade sculptures and as visual language in his paintings, he explores relationships between gender, class, sexuality and the effect of growing up queer in America.
+He investigates the ways in which culture shapes our self-understanding through materials and objects, often utilizing decorative motifs to subvert stereotypes and ask deeper questions about our own gender narratives.

-Working closely with these fabrics, the idea of magnification inspired my current body of paintings.
-Using a small viewfinder, I find compositions within the fabrics, and enlarge them to various size abstract paintings.
+Working closely with these fabrics, the idea of magnification informed his current body of paintings.
+Using a small viewfinder, he finds compelling compositions within the fabrics and enlarges them to various size abstract paintings.
 Through distortion, enlargement, visual and spatial immersion, a new experience with a familiar motif arises, making space for contemplation and revelation.
-I’m interested in creating a physical and emotional experience that connotes nostalgia void of context.

 Evan was recently an Artist Fellow at the Leslie-Lohman Museum of Art and participated in the 2020 edition of SPRING/BREAK Art Show in New York City.
 He recently exhibited work at Fridman Gallery and had a solo exhibition with Salt Gallery at Chashama in November, 2021.